Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following times:

 Monday: 9:30-3:30; Tuesday – Friday: 9:15am – 9:00pm; Saturday: 11:00am – 9:00pm; Sunday: Closed

 Showing 1–12 of 30 results

 The Bisol “Jeio” Prosecco NV is a delicious sparkler that comes from the Veneto region of northeast Italy.
 A brilliant straw yellow color, the first sip is an intense and fresh nose of citrus fruits and saline sensations.
 If you love fruit forward sparklers… this one is for you.

-Year in, year out the Chateau Turcaud is one of the best white wines for the price in the world.
-It’s no wonder it has appeared all over Michelin-starred wine lists in Paris for years.
-We’ve had it at the restaurant since Day 1 and if you’ve ever tried this stunning Sauvignon Blanc you know why.
+Year in, year out Château Turcaud produces one of the best white wine values in the world.
+It’s long been found on Michelin-starred wine lists in Paris and we’ve had it at the restaurant since Day 1.
+If you’ve ever tried this stunning, classic Bordeaux of Sauvignon Blanc, Semillon, Sauvignon Gris and Muscadlle, then you know why.

 The 2019 Clos Julien is a classic example of California coastal Chardonnay, zippy-fresh and long on the palate.
 It starts out with a great nose of Granny Smith apple, citrus rind and acacia.
 In the mouth, the fruit is pure, with plenty of extract and the finish is clean and crisp.
 This Pacific-influenced wine is the perfect house white, delicious by itself as an aperitif but a fantastic foil to the cuisine of summer, scallops, grilled poultry, and summer corn.